 "Club doctors have contacted the Spanish FA to recommend that the player should not join the national squad for the friendly against Ecuador so that he can undergo treatment in Barcelona."

 The news comes as a blow to new boss Gerardo Martino, a week before the start of the Liga campaign.

-Fabregas, who has been the subject of interest from Manchester United throughout the offseason, made 32 league appearances last season, scoring 11 times.
+Fabregas - who has been the subject of interest from Manchester United throughout the close season - made 32 league appearances last season, scoring 11 times.

-He now faces a race against time to be fit for the season opener, as Barca begins its title defense against Levante next Sunday.
+He now faces a race against time to be fit for the season opener, as Barca begin their title defence against Levante next Sunday.